contentful/apps/examples/app-actions/README.md

 ### App Setup

-For a small demo, you can just install the publicly available app [here](https://app.contentful.com/deeplink?link=apps&id=Dcc7QJVP4zGCTcPwGoeCx).

-Else, you would need to have an App Definition with App Config location enabled
+To run an app you would need to have an App Definition with App Config location enabled

 ![App Definition - Location](./docs/app-config-1.png)